cristan/improved-un-locodes/README.md

 With this, you can easily find out these are all related.

 # Actually working aliases
-Both "Vienna" and "Wien" refer to the same city.
-How do you find out both are ATVIE?
-The actual spelling in the dataset is Wein (for some reason), so that's no help. [alias.csv](data/alias.csv) isn't much help either: it doesn't doesn't include "Vienna".
-It also has other problems like spelling which doesn't match the UN/LOCODE entry, which makes this nigh impossible to use.
+It's impossible to find out that both "Vienna" and "Wien" are in fact the same city with UN/LOCODE [ATVIE](https://unlocode.info/ATVIE).
+That is, if you use the offical dataset.

-Enter [aliases-improved.csv](data/aliases-improved.csv), which looks like this:
+Not so much with [aliases-improved.csv](data/aliases-improved.csv), which looks like this:

 ```
 Unlocode,Alias